-Basis of Presentation - The schedule of employer and nonemployer allocations and the schedule of pension amounts by employer and nonemployer (collectively, the Schedules) present amounts that are considered elements of the financial statements of PFRS, its participating employers or the State as a nonemployer contributing entity.
-Accordingly, they do not purport to be a complete presentation of the financial position or changes in financial position of PFRS, the participating employers, or the State.
+Basis of Presentation - The schedules of employer allocations and the schedules of pension amounts by employer (collectively, the Schedules) present amounts that are considered elements of the financial statements of PFRS or its participating employers.
+Accordingly, they do not purport to be a complete presentation of the financial position or changes in financial position of PFRS or the participating employers.
 The accompanying Schedules were prepared in accordance with U.S. generally accepted accounting principles.
 Such preparation requires management of PFRS to make a number of estimates and assumptions relating to the reported amounts.
 Due to the inherent nature of these estimates, actual results could differ from those estimates.

 Contributions - The contribution policy for PFRS is set by N.J.S.A.
 43:16A and requires contributions by active members and contributing employers.
 State legislation has modified the amount that is contributed by the State.
 The State's contribution amount is based on an actuarially determined rate which includes the normal cost and unfunded accrued liability.
-For fiscal year 2019, the State contributed an amount less than the actuarially determined amount.
+For fiscal year 2018, the State contributed an amount less than the actuarially determined rate which includes the normal cost and unfunded accrued liability.
+For fiscal year 2018, the State contributed an amount less than the actuarially determined amount.
 The Local employers' contribution amounts are based on an actuarially determined rate which includes the normal cost and unfunded accrued liability.
 Chapter 19, P.L.
 2009 provided an option for local employers of PFRS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in State fiscal year 2009.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
 The actuaries will determine the unfunded liability of those retirement systems, by employer, for the reduced normal and accrued liability contributions provided under this law.
 This unfunded liability will be paid by the employer in level annual payments over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012 and will be adjusted by the rate of return on the actuarial value of assets.
-For the year ended December 31, 2019, the County's contractually required contributions to PFRS plan was \$8,071,238.00.
+For the year ended December 31, 2018, the County's contractually required contributions to PFRS plan was \$7,263,499.00.